 Operations post verification:

-After verifying documents and reviewing the IGM, the customs officers’ grants access to the vessels.
+After verifying documents and reviewing the IGM, the customs officers grant access to the vessels.
 This is done by assigning an IGM number to the manifest.
-Besides, it also allows the vehicle in charge to land and unloads all the cargo mentioned in the permit.
+Besides, it also allows the vehicle in charge to land and unload all the cargo mentioned in the permit.

 Custody of custodian:

 Once the good shave arrives, it is kept in charge of the custody of the custodian.
-The goods stay here until it clears the customs process.
+The goods stay here until it clear the customs process.
 The manifest report should mention the unloading of goods under the supervision of authorities for the best results.
-If you face trouble with your customs, it is advised to hire custom agents in Mumbai for the best results.
+If you face trouble with your customs, it is advised to hire custom agents in India for the best results.